The RNC—like Trump himself—is too scattershot (and delusional) to hit its target

 As for McDaniel’s promise that the RNC would have a more optimistic message than the DNC’s “doom and gloom,” well, it went about as well as those other promises.
 Right away, campus crusader Charlie Kirk called Trump “the bodyguard of Western Civilization,” who is up against a “rotten cartel of insiders,” while “the American way of life is being dismantled by… deceitful, bitter, vengeful activists who have never built anything in their lives.”
 Mini-Trumps Matt Gaetz and Jim Jordan sprayed similarly venomous invective in their turns, dismissing Democrats as “woketopians” who actively want to coddle MS-13, the Right’s gangland bogeyman counterpart when Antifa just won’t do.

 But the positivity fest wasn’t merely populated by politicians and pundits.
 Plenty of “real people” also popped up at the podium.
 Nurse Amy Ford vowed, “Donald Trump’s quick action and leadership saved thousands of lives during COVID-19,” despite Trump regularly putting that figure at “millions.”
-Bone cancer survivor Natalie Harp, who has a permanent case of third-degree “Can you believe these guys?” face as she lies about Democrats trying to prevent Trump from personally saving her life.
+Bone cancer survivor Natalie Harp donned third-degree “Can you believe these guys?” face as she lied about Democrats trying to prevent Trump from personally saving her life.
 A Parkland dad also stopped by to excoriate the media for not praising the president’s “safety recommendations,” despite no meaningful or even superficial changes coming from them, and despite Trump immediately walking back his tepid flirtation with gun control after a meeting with the NRA’s Wayne LaPierre.

-Some of the guests blurred the lines between “real people” and “living memes.”
+Some other guests blurred the lines between “real people” and “living memes.”
 (Including Donald Trump Jr. and his girlfriend, Kimberly Guilfoyle, who each became memes during the convention for different reasons.)
 How to classify the wealthy St. Louis couple who shot to instant fame in July after pulling guns on BLM protesters near their house?
 Either way, they stopped by the event briefly, calling recent primary winner Cori Bush a “Marxist liberal activist” for marching with Black Lives Matter protesters in their gated community.
+It was but one of many attempts to position the Republican party as the antidote to Black Lives Matter.

-Paradoxically, the many nods toward rioting and looting in America throughout the night suggest that the most disagreeable parts of the recent uprising are a preview of the future Joe Biden will usher in.
-The only way to quash the racial tensions that came to a boil under this president—when America is not a racist country, according to former U.N. ambassador Nikki Haley—is to ensure he remains president.
+Paradoxically, the many nods toward rioting and looting in America throughout the night suggest that the most disagreeable parts of the recent uprising are a preview of life in Bidenland.
+The only way to quash the racial tensions that came to a boil under this president—even though America is not a racist country, according to former U.N. ambassador Nikki Haley—is to ensure he remains president.
 Twelve more years!

 It’s not just the distortions that are muddled, though—it’s the good points too.

 Every potential punch the RNC almost lands is rendered a love-tap by something else.
-Nobody can decide whether Biden is the mad political scientist architect of the last half-century of D.C. politics or an ineffectual stooge.
-The sanitized, New Tone Trump mixing it up with regular people on stage at night (“I love the post office!”) is negated by the ranting demagogue we saw earlier in the day.
-A video about how everyone else got coronavirus wrong, including Nancy Pelosi’s cringey “Come to Chinatown!” moment, also pretends that Trump didn’t call coronavirus a Democrat-inflated hoax in extremely late February.
-There are a handful of legitimate critiques, such as Tim Scott calling out the SALT cap rollback Pelosi slipped into the Heroes Act bill, but they are vastly overpowered by all the theatrics.
+Nobody can decide whether Biden is the mad political scientist behind the last half-century of D.C. politics or an ineffectual stooge.
+The sanitized, New Tone Trump mixing it up with regular people on stage at night (“I love the post office!”) is negated by the ranting demagogue from earlier that afternoon.
+A video about how everyone else got coronavirus wrong, which includes Nancy Pelosi’s cringey “Come to Chinatown!” moment, somehow elides the fact that Trump called coronavirus a Democrat hoax in extremely late February.
+There are a handful of legitimate critiques, such as Tim Scott calling out the SALT cap rollback Pelosi slipped into the Heroes Act bill, but these are vastly overpowered by all the theatrics.

-They act like COVID was a momentary bump in the road, and the only reason we’re past it, which we’re not, is Donald Trump.
+The speakers at the RNC act like COVID was a momentary bump in the road, and the only reason we’re past it, which we’re not, is Donald Trump.

-They act like the 176,000-and-climbing Americans who have died are an acceptable loss.
+They act like the 176,000-and-climbing Americans who have died from it are an acceptable loss.

-They act like the rioting this summer happened for no reason, as though Trump hasn’t purposefully stoked the racial tensions in America since he started campaigning five years ago—or escalated the recent rioting by deploying military might domestically.
+They act like the rioting this summer happened for no reason, as though Trump hasn’t purposefully stoked racial tensions in America since he started campaigning five years ago—or escalated the recent rioting by deploying military might domestically.

-For people who claim to hate Hollywood, they sure act a lot.
+For people who claim to hate Hollywood, they sure do act a lot.
 And that’s just the kind of contradiction that’s emblematic of the RNC opening day altogether.

+It will be fun, though, to watch the folksy Everyman president act like he doesn’t care that the TV ratings for his conventions opening night were lower than the Democrats’.